kamni/archy/README.md

    having files in system folders.
 We will not include flags to exclude directories from search (e.g., `/proc`), and the script will actively complain if it's run with the `/` directory.
+7. Additionally, removal of the interns' personal accounts is assumed to be handled as part of a separate administrative process, so we don't need to (for example) look up each intern's home directory and delete those files if they're located elsewhere in the system.

 ### Operating System and Python Version